Lola-Aston Martin B09/60: Racing history

 Two B09/60s competed in the full Le Mans Series season, while a third car entered under the AMR Eastern Europe banner for Charouz Racing Systems also competed at the 2009 24 Hours of Le Mans and in the last three races of the LMS.
 The number 007 car won the Le Mans Series overall, and the number 009 finished fourth.

 At Le Mans the B09/60 of Jan Charouz, Tomáš Enge and Stefan Mücke finished fourth behind the factory entries of Peugeot and Audi, as well as being the highest finishing petrol-fuelled car.
 The 008 car was running as high as 3rd overall in the morning until Anthony Davidson had a collision with a GT1 Aston Martin.
 Subsequent repairs and a 5-minute stop and go penalty—for causing the collision—dropped the car out of contention.

 A Lola Aston Martin competed at the 2010 12 Hours of Sebring, which marked the first time the Lola - Aston Martin entered a race in the United States.
 The Lowe's-sponsored car finishing the race in 3rd position, three laps behind the two winning Peugeots.
 No factory cars were entered into the 2010 1000 km of Spa.
 Three cars were also entered into the 2010 24 Hours of Le Mans, although only the 007 and 009 cars were run by Aston Martin Racing; the 008 car was scheduled to be run by the French team Signature-Plus.
 Both the 008 and 009 cars suffered from problems and had to be retired, leaving only the 007 to finish 6th overall and completing 365 laps, less than it did in 2009.
 It was the third highest petrol finisher behind Oreca and the LMP2 winner Strakka HPD.

 At the 1000 km of Silverstone, the Lola-Aston Martin finished 4th and the highest petrol finisher.

 In 2011, the car was raced by Team Muscle Milk Team Cytosport in the American Le Mans Series with regular drivers Klaus Graf and Lucas Luhr.
 The team failed to finish the first round at the 12 Hours of Sebring, but rebounded by overtaking the polesitting Dyson Racing car at Long Beach to take the win.
-The team went on to win again at Mosport, Mid-Ohio and Road America and finished the season in second place in the LMP1 category behind Dyson Racing.